 Related party transactions are reflected as part of general and administrative expense.
-Amounts owing to these related parties (including former management and directors of the Company) as at December 31, 2014 were \$126,717 (December 31, 2013 - \$9,762).
+Amounts owing to these related parties (including former management and directors of the Company) as at December 31, 2015 were \$6,709 (December 31, 2014 - \$126,717).
 These amounts are non-interest bearing and due on demand.

-Of the balance owed to related parties at December 31, 2014, \$114,324 (CAD\$ 132,626) (December 31, 2013 - \$nil) was owed to the Chief Executive Officer ("CEO") for legal fees paid on behalf of the Company for corporate matters.
-The balance owed to the CEO was repaid subsequent to year end through the issuance of common shares of the Company (see also Note 11).
+Of the balance owed to related parties at December 31, 2015, \$nil (December 31, 2014 - \$114,324) was owed to the Chief Executive Officer ("CEO") for legal fees paid on behalf of the Company for corporate matters.

-The share-based payments to directors and other key management personnel during the year ended December 31, 2014, was \$nil (2013 - \$348,909).
+The share-based payments to directors and other key management personnel during the year ended December 31, 2015 was \$193,340 (2014 - \$nil).
 Key management personnel include the Chief Executive Officer, Chief Financial Officer, and directors of the Company.
 Share-based payments are the fair value of the options granted to directors and other key management personnel.